The Song Remembers When (song)

 "The Song Remembers When" is a song written by Hugh Prestwood and recorded by American country music singer Trisha Yearwood.
-It was released in October 1993 as the lead single and title track from her album The Song Remembers When.
+It was released in October 1993 by MCA Records as the lead single and title track from her third album, The Song Remembers When (1993).
+A music video was created using live footage from a televised concert Trisha did to promote the album; it was directed by Steve Purcell.
 The song was covered by Kristin Chenoweth for her 2005 album As I Am.

 Background

 "The Song Remembers When" is a slow ballad written by Hugh Prestwood.
 It was originally recorded by Kathy Mattea but was dropped from her album in the final stages of production.
 It was then picked up by Trisha Yearwood, who recorded it as the title track of her third studio album.

 Content

 The song is a testament to the way that music can instantly trigger a memory that was seemingly forgotten.
 The woman in the song is waiting for change at a counter when she hears a familiar song.
 Out of nowhere, she is suddenly reminded of a time when she and a former lover sang along to the song on the radio as they drove through the Rocky Mountains.
 She recalls that she tried many ways to rid herself of the memories of that failed romance, only to have them come rushing back in an instant when she hears a song attached to a moment in their time together:

-As the song progresses, the woman reveals that, although she can't remember why the relationship failed, the song can.
+As the song progresses, the woman reveals that, although she can't remember why the relationship failed, the song can, with the time passed and the distance between them suddenly irrelevant.

 In the end, it becomes a powerful statement that any forgotten memory can be brought back to life for anyone in the world through the power of music.